HumanSignal/label-studio/docs/source/guide/export.md

 tier: all
 order: 415
 meta_title: Export Annotations
-meta_description: Label Studio documentation for exporting data labeling annotations in multiple formats that you can use in machine learning models and data science projects.
+meta_description: Label Studio documentation for exporting data labeling annotations to use in machine learning models and data science projects.
 ---

 At any point in your labeling project, you can export the annotations from Label Studio.